‘Bleeding radiators’ is when you let out any air that has become trapped inside.

 Step 3: Bleed the radiators

 Before you bleed any radiators make sure your central heating is switched off.
+This is reversing the process identified in step one and will allow you to handle the radiators without burning yourself or soaking your floor.

 At the top of the radiator at one end there will be a valve.
 You can attach the radiator key to the square bit in the centre or put the end of the screwdriver into the groove.